nitishajain/ReasonKGE/README.md

 # ReasonKGE

-This is the public repo of the our paper titled 'Improving Knowledge Graph Embeddings with Ontological Reasoning'.
+This is the public repo of the our full research paper titled 'Improving Knowledge Graph Embeddings with Ontological Reasoning' accepted at ISWC 2021.

-The extended version of the paper is available here in pdf format.
-The code to replicate the experiments will soon be added.
+A technical report corresponding to the extended version of our paper with additional experiments is available in this repository.

+The full code to replicate the experiments will soon be added.
+Please check this space ..